 New York City was the first US capital, for nearly two years, before it moved to Philadelphia and then to Washington, D.C, close to Washington’s beloved home in Mount Vernon, Virginia.

-President Theodore Roosevelt was born and raised in New York City.
+President Theodore Roosevelt was born and raised in Manhattan and Donald J. Trump was born and grew up in Queens.

-An ardent environmentalist and amateur archeologist, he was one of the founders of the American Museum of Natural History, and also served as NYC Police Commissioner.
+An ardent environmentalist and amateur archeologist, Roosevelt was one of the founders of the American Museum of Natural History, and also served as NYC Police Commissioner.

 President Ulysses S. Grant is buried here, alongside his wife, in what’s popularly known as Grant’s Tomb.